atumm-ra/fast-meerkat/README.md

 # Fast Meerkat [WIP]

-This is how the dependencies are linked, from the innermost layer (domain logic) to the infrastructure layer
+This is how the dependencies are linked, from the outermost (infrastructure) to the innermost (domain logic/interface adapters)

 ![dependency-graph](./docs/dependency-graph.png)